Lee Fitzpatrick is pictured on his way to scoring the Ireland Under-20s' opening try against England ©Brendan Moran/Sportsfile

 HT: England Under-20s 14 Ireland Under-20s 7

-However, Ireland touched down three times between the 51st and 68th minutes, Neill’s rampaging effort sparking the best out of the visitors with Ryan and Byrne, who finished superbly from his own kick through, also scoring.
+However, Ireland touched down three times between the 51st and 68th minutes, Neill’s close-range effort sparking the best out of the visitors with Ryan and Byrne, who finished superbly from his own kick through, also scoring.

 The result continues Ireland’s fine recent record in the Championship on English soil.
 They have now won three of their last four away games against England in the U-20 Six Nations, and also drew 32-all in Bath two years ago.